Coronavirus sows doubt over corporate acquirers coming through

 Simon and Taubman did not immediately respond to requests for comment.

-(Reporting by Greg Roumeliotis and Megan Davies in New York; Editing by Simon Cameron-Moore)
+(Reporting by Greg Roumeliotis and Megan Davies in New York; Editing by Simon Cameron-Moore and Jonathan Oatis)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))